-Topps Chrome has long been a prime spot for rookie collectors, and for Aaron Rodger collectors, 2005 Topps Chrome is one of the most popular base rookie options.
+Topps Chrome has long been a prime spot for rookie collectors.
+For fans of Aaron Rodgers, 2005 Topps Chrome is one of the most popular base rookie options.
 The familiar Chrome look takes a slight deviation with the large white border.
-While the base card has strong values, Refactor parallels are a big draw as well, especially the Gold Retro Rookie Refractors (#/50).
+While the base card has strong values, Refractor parallels are a big draw, as well, especially the Gold Retro Rookie Refractors (#/50).
 There is also a signed Gold X-fractor parallel, numbered to 399.

 Any Aaron Rodgers rookie autograph, especially one numbered to only 99, would normally be an amazing option for collectors.
 However, as seen in the card below, the autograph was signed on a fabric strip and inserted into the card.
 The end result is not ideal as autographs like this never seem to come out clear and easily fade over time.
 Still, it is one of the rarest signed rookies for Aaron Rodgers, so there will always be interest and value.

 Another alternative to a sticker signature, 2005 Sweet Spot goes with a signed Packers mini-helmet.
 The autograph itself looks good, but the logo on the helmet makes it harder to see.

 For those that might be unfamiliar with the set, Foundations is an Upper Deck brand from the first half of the 2000s.
 It gives Aaron Rodgers collectors a solid rookie card with a sticker autograph and lower print run.
 While the clear sticker makes for a better look than the foil style, the overall design is a little bland.